What Is +EV Betting?

 | < 0% | Negative EV | House has the edge.
 Don't bet. |

 | 0-2% | Marginal | Thin edge.
 Common on popular markets.
-High volume needed to see results. |
+High volume needed to see results.
+Bet a small, consistent percentage of your bankroll per wager. |

 | 2-5% | Good | Solid value.
-This is the sweet spot for most +EV bettors. |
+This is the sweet spot for most value bettors. |

 | 5-10% | Excellent | Strong edge, often from books slow to update.
 Act fast — these close quickly. |